YiMingChangJ/Automatic-Investment-Plan/README.md

 # Automatic-Investment-Plan
-The Investment class is used to calculate the earnings of automatic investment strategy.
+The Investment class is used to calculate the earnings of automatic investment strategy over number of years.
 Feel free to play around with the simple code.

 # Investment Class Module